maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 Jackson [`ParameterNamesModule`](https://github.com/FasterXML/jackson-modules-java8/tree/2.17/parameter-names) is now part of the well-known modules automatically registered by `Jackson2ObjectMapperBuilder` when present in the classpath.
 This can introduce changes of behavior in JSON serialization/deserialization as mentioned in the module documentation linked above.
 In such case, additional `@JsonCreator` or `@JsonProperty("propertyName")` annotations may be required.
 If you prefer avoid enabling such module, it is possible to use `Jackson2ObjectMapperBuilder#modules` in order to disable automatic module registration.

+`ReactorClientHttpConnector` now implements `SmartLifecycle` to provide lifecycle management capabilities.
+As a consequence, it now requires `spring-context` dependency.

 ### Messaging Applications

 The [RSocket interface client](https://docs.spring.io/spring-framework/reference/rsocket.html#rsocket-interface) no longer enforces a 5 second default timeout on methods with a blocking signature, instead relying on default timeout and configuration settings of the RSocket client, and the underlying RSocket transport.
 See [30248](https://github.com/spring-projects/spring-framework/issues/30248).